CUNY-CL/yoyodyne/README.md

 ### YAML configuration files

-Yoyodyne uses YAML for configuration files.
+Yoyodyne uses YAML for configuration files; see the [example configuration files](configs) for examples.

 #### Variable interpolation

 Yoyodyne supports [OmegaConf](https://omegaconf.readthedocs.io/en)'s [variable interpolation](https://omegaconf.readthedocs.io/en/2.3_branch/usage.html#variable-interpolation)
-syntax, which is useful to link arguments.
-For instance, if one wants to use the same hidden size for encoders and decoders one can simply set one value and then use variable interpolation for the others, as in the following configuration
+syntax, which is useful to link hyperparameters, particularly to set the hyperparameters of source and/or features encoders in a way that is compatible with the outer-level model arguments for the decoder.
+For instance, if one wants to use the same hidden size for encoders and decoders one can simply set one value and then use variable interpolation for the others, as in the following configuration snippet:
-snippet:

     ...
     model: